Updated on: 30/07/2021

 You’ll need to show this document when you arrive in Great Britain and Northern Ireland.
 Border Force officers will scan the QR code at the top of this document to check you have completed the form successfully.
 For further information, including what to do if you develop coronavirus symptoms while travelling, and how to complete the form if you are travelling with someone under 18, please visit the official government information page.

 Find out more at visitbritain.com and remember to look for the mark on individual business websites when you’re thinking about planning your future trip online.
-Our interactive map showcases all tourism and hospitality businesses that have the mark, allowing you to find where it is good to go.
+Our interactive map showcases all tourism and hospitality businesses that have the mark in the UK, allowing you to find where it is good to go.

 To make your days out as enjoyable as possible in the future, we encourage you to plan your trip in advance and to check all of the important facilities and attractions, while looking after our great outdoors.
 To ensure we’re all doing our bit to travel responsibly, here are a few general steps to help make planning easy, when we're all able to travel again: